Books are the information source of choice in several circumstances. Books excel at:

 - Search in Eighteenth Century Collections Online, ScienceDirect, Wiley for books.

 - Check out our growing list of pleasure reading on Overdrive!
+You might find helpful our guide to using Overdrive.

 Reference books are ideal for learning background on a topic, or statistics.
 Sources include: